• Home

 This guide is designed to help buyers, sellers, brokers and agents, and persons refinancing residential real estate loans, understand the services provided by Potomac West Title and expenses encountered in closing a residential real estate resale or loan refinancing transaction.
 The Consumer Finance Protection Bureau , the Federal agency established under Title XIV of the Dodd-Frank Wall Street Reform and Consumer Protection Act, to oversee the real estate closing process, has also issued a Settlement Cost Brooklet which you may find helpful in understanding the closing process.

-The real estate closing process begins on receipt of a contract for resale of a property or notice from an owner of intent to refinance.
-Shortly after receipt of the contract or notice, we send letters to all parties (i.e., buyers/borrowers, sellers, brokers, agents, lenders) advising each of our duties and responsibilities, along with an estimate of the title/recording-related expenses of the closing.
+The real estate closing process begins on receipt of a contract for resale of a property or notice from an owner or lender of intent to refinance.
+Shortly after receipt of the contract or notice, we send letters to the parties (i.e., buyers/borrowers, sellers) advising each of our duties and responsibilities.
+When requested we will also provide an estimate of the title/recording-related expenses of the closing.

 On refinancing transactions, if a survey is required, where possible, we order a re-certification of the borrower's previous house location survey.
 On most refinancing transactions, however, a survey is not required.
 Occasionally, a lender may require an owner's affidavit stating that there have been no changes to the property since acquired.

-A title insurance commitment is secured and issued to the buyers/borrowers and new lenders informing them of the quality and marketability of the title, specifying the steps to be taken and conditions to be met to deliver marketable and insurable title and to give a valid priority lien to any new lender.
+A title insurance commitment is secured and issued to the lenders informing them of the quality and marketability of the title, specifying the steps to be taken and conditions which must be met to deliver marketable and insurable title and to give a valid priority lien to any new lender.

 Insurance and Inspections

 Lenders require buyers/borrowers, either as home purchasers or as refinancing parties, to provide assurances that the property will be adequately covered by fire, hazard and liability insurance.
-For individually-owned residences, an all-risks' policy in an amount not less than the replacement cost of all the improvements on the property must be secured.
-The first year premium must usually be paid on this policy before settlement and a paid receipt, with an original policy, provided to all new lenders.
+For individually owned residences, an all-risks' policy in an amount not less than the replacement cost of all the improvements on the property must be secured.
+The first-year policy premium must usually be paid before settlement and a paid receipt, with an original policy, provided to all new lenders.
 In condominium cases, a certificate of insurance must be obtained from the condominium association or its insurance carrier.
 In any case, the insurance policy or certificate of insurance must contain a loss payee or additional insured clause insuring all lenders against loss.

-A certificate indicating the property is free from termites and other wood-boring insects and that there is no visible damage from infestation must be obtained before closing on resales.
+A certificate indicating the property is free from termites and other wood-boring insects and that there is no visible damage from infestation must usually be obtained before closing on resales.
 If there is damage or infestation, repairs or treatment must usually be completed before closing.
-Sellers are customarily responsible for securing this certificate on resale.
+Either Buyers or Sellers could be responsible for securing this certificate on resale.
 Often, however, where a real estate agent is involved, the agent will order the inspection for the responsible party.

 Powers of Attorney